GameFoundry/bsf/README.md

 # Author

-Banshee is developed by Marko Pintera.
-I've been a professional game developer for the last five years working on various mid-sized titles.
-My interests lie in engine and graphics development which I spend most of my free time on.
+Banshee was created and is developed by Marko Pintera.

 Contact me at [e-mail] (http://scr.im/39d1) or add me on [LinkedIn] (https://goo.gl/t6pPPs).